ddnut/ERL-Dashboard/README.md

 ##Grafana Dashboard for EdgeRouter Lite
 Using Grafana, InfluxDB, SNMP and collectd to graph metrics from EdgeRouters and VyOS.

-Preview available at [raintank.io](https://snapshot.raintank.io/dashboard/snapshot/NytKSRUemSB4ZML10wcjqXmgt5J1aZ64) on [imgur](http://imgur.com/sxVC2lp)
+Preview available at [raintank.io](https://snapshot.raintank.io/dashboard/snapshot/NytKSRUemSB4ZML10wcjqXmgt5J1aZ64) or [imgur](http://imgur.com/sxVC2lp)

 Pretty much all of the credit for this dashboard goes to other users from /r/homelab.
 The configuration and dashboard will require some tweaking to work in your environment.
 In my case, I monitoring both my ERL and a VyOS router I have running at another location.
 In addition to the 3 interfaces on my edgerouter lite, I am also monitoroing a site-to-site openvpn connection (vtun1.)
-You may get errors from collectd if you do not remove the additional interfaces from [conf/net-influxdb.conf](conf/net-influxdb.conf)
+You may get errors from collectd if you do not remove the additional interfaces from [conf/10-snmp.conf](conf/10-snmp.conf)

 ###EdgeRouter configuration
 see also: [conf/erl-snmp.conf](conf/erl-nsmp.conf)